 Weekly Q&A - Submit your questions here!

-Scroll all the way down for this week’s Q&A answers.
+Scroll all the way down for the latest Q&A answers.

 My favorite bass drum exercise for timing, independence and accuracy.
 Try it out at some different tempos.
 This is 100bpm.

 Latest Q&A answers:

 Q: “Any tips on having a more efficient practice session?
 Emphasis on hands and feet...
 Could you send like a routine you'd use?”